-Interstate 635 in Kansas and Missouri provides a western bypass of Downtown Kansas City and truck route between Merriam, Kansas, and Interstate 29 in north Kansas City, Missouri.
+Interstate 635 in Kansas and Missouri provides a western bypass of Downtown Kansas City and truck route between Merriam, Kansas, and I-29 in north Kansas City, Missouri.
 The freeway serves the Santa Fe and Fairfax Industrial District on the Kansas side of the Missouri River and Horizons Business Park in Riverside, Missouri.
 The urban route also serves the Argentine, Quindaro Bluffs and Turner residential areas of Kansas City, Kansas.
-The southern terminus of the freeway ties into U.S. 69 (Metcalf Avenue) south into the commercial center of Mission.
+The south end of the freeway ties into U.S. 69 (Metcalf Avenue) from the commercial center of Mission.

 The exit number sequence for I-635 in Kansas continues northward into Missouri.
 There are no control cities for the freeway in Kansas and signs on the Missouri side simply reference the state of Kansas.
-2015 traffic counts along Interstate 635 in Kansas peak at 77,200 vehicles per day (vpd) on the segment between K-32 and I-70 & U.S. 24-40.
-The Missouri side of I-635 saw counts range from 49,125 vpd at the Missouri River to 53,542 vpd south of I-29.
+2015 traffic counts along Interstate 635 in Kansas peaked at 77,200 vehicles per day (vpd) on the segment between K-32 and I-70/U.S. 24-40.
+Counts for I-635 in Missouri range from 49,125 vpd at the Missouri River to 53,542 vpd south of I-29.

-Missouri submitted Interstate 635 to AASHO as part of its proposed Urban Route Numbering on July 31, 1958.
+Missouri submitted Interstate 635 to the American Association of State Highway Officials (AASHO) as part of its proposed Urban Route Numbering on July 31, 1958.
 It was approved along with I-435 (Kansas City Eastern Beltway) and I-470 on November 10, 1958.
-The November 1958 plan for I-635 took the route eastward along the K-5 freeway spur to U.S. 69 (7th Street), and along U.S. 69 to the Platte Purchase and Fairfax Bridges across the Missouri River toward I-29.1 This was shifted westward to a new alignment after 1968 when additional federal funding would pay for a new Missouri River crossing.
+The November 1958 plan for I-635 took the route eastward along the freeway spur on K-5 to U.S. 69 (7th Street), and along U.S. 69 to the Platte Purchase and Fairfax Bridges across the Missouri River toward I-29.1 This was shifted westward to a new alignment after 1968 when additional federal funding would pay for a new Missouri River crossing.

-In 1990, Interstate 635 was designated as the Harry Darby Memorial Highway.
-Completed in 2004, a $98-million project reconstructed the interchange between Interstates 70 and 635.
+Interstate 635 was designated as the Harry Darby Memorial Highway in 1990.
+Completed in 2004, a $98 million project reconstructed the interchange between I-70 and I-635.
 The work replaced the bridges on I-70 westbound over I-635 and reconstructed I-635 between Kansas and State Avenues.2

 Kansas – 8.90